hdlx/AltAppSwitcher/README.md

 - Alt tab popup is behind start menu.

 ## Technology
-This is a C project relying only C standard library and C Windows API.
+This is a C project relying only standard library and Windows API.
 I'm using GCC (mingw) and VS Code / VS Codium.